 Basically a recurring element in Soap Operas.
 This can go Up to Eleven with Latin American telenovelas, and Filipino teleseryes which were influenced by the aforementioned telenovelas.

-...and in the children's drama seryeAnnaliza where the eponymous Shrinking Violet ends up getting bullied and pissed at by her Attention Whore sister.note To which the latter is being influenced by her mother into doing so, mostly to kick the protagonist off what they think is her spotlight.
+...and in the children's drama seryeAnnaliza where the eponymous Shrinking Violet ends up getting bullied and pissed at by her Attention Whore sister.note Which the latter is being influenced by her mother into doing, mostly to kick the protagonist off what they think is her spotlight.
 It degenerates even more to a full-blown ham battle when even the adults are pissing the living daylights out of each other due to issues within their family, all while a Big Bad is plotting something sinister at Anna and her family.

 A scene in Friends has Joey and Gary Oldman devolving into one of these as both attempt to spit more in their dialogue.